Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

-MOSCOW, Sept 17 It's a tune straight from Vladimir Putin's old songbook: a Russian billionaire under house arrest over vague accusations about a murky past deal, causing a meltdown in the shares of his empire of privatised assets.
+MOSCOW It's a tune straight from Vladimir Putin's old songbook: a Russian billionaire under house arrest over vague accusations about a murky past deal, causing a meltdown in the shares of his empire of privatized assets.

 Vladimir Yevtushenkov's Sistema conglomerate lost a third of its value on Wednesday after he was accused of money laundering in a multi-billion dollar deal to acquire a regional oil company five years ago.